Wanda Mercer, Ed.D.

 Rebecca Karoff, Ph.D.

-Dr. Rebecca Karoff joined The University of Texas System in February 2016 as Associate Vice Chancellor for Academic Affairs.
-She is responsible for leading and supporting student success initiatives system-wide.
-Her work addresses the student success continuum, PK-20 and into the workforce, and recognizes the remarkable responsibility and opportunity of the University of Texas System to achieve more equitable access and outcomes for the state's increasingly diverse students.
-Through a number of projects, she is focused on identifying touchpoints where the UT System and institutions can collaborate meaningfully together and across sectors, and on fortifying the levers and bridges that connect PK-12 to higher education.
-These projects work to strengthen educator preparation programs, dual credit in Texas, critical literacies students need in a globally interdependent economy, and undergraduate student success at the System's academic universities.
-She is the primary architect of the UT System's student success framework, which is focused on student financial well-being, effective advising, and deepening students' sense of academic and social belonging.
-All of her work is data-informed, equity-minded and quality-driven, and she is interested in expanded approaches to measuring student success.
+Dr. Karoff is responsible for leading and supporting student success initiatives system-wide.
+Her work addresses the student success continuum, PK-20 and into the workforce, and recognizes the remarkable responsibility and opportunity of the University of Texas System to achieve more equitable access and outcomes for the state’s increasingly diverse students.
+She is the primary architect of the UT System’s student success framework, and collaborates with institutional colleagues across the UT System to ensure student financial well-being, effective advising, and students’ sense of academic and social belonging.
+Her work includes leadership of the UT System’s momentum-building strategy on Open Educational Resources (OER), strengthening curricular innovation, and working with faculty to embrace their roles in student success.
+All her work is data-informed, equity-centered and quality-driven, and she is interested in expanded approaches to measuring student success.